-Sheffield University "Rag" Day, 1955.
+Sheffield 1955.
+Sheffield University "Rag" Day.
 We had led the big procession through the city in the morning with the Gloryland Parade Band.
 I can't remember everyone but it's Mal Bramley -clarinet, Norman Jones - trombone, ? -tuba, Cyril Preston - trombone, Keith Jones - clarinet, me - trumpet, Dave Simpson - trumpet, ? - trumpet, Trevor Barnes - clarinet, Dave Timmis - snare drum, Steve Newbould - bass drum, Ian Russell - snare drum.

-"Kid" Shillito's Ragtime Band, pictured at the Studio 51, (Ken Colyer Jazz Club) in 1959.
+London 1959, "Kid" Shillito's Ragtime Band, pictured at the Studio 51, (Ken Colyer Jazz Club).
 We based our music very much on the George Lewis Band.
 The musicians are: Dave Cutting - trombone, John Mason - bass, Pete Ridge - drums, Roy Loscombe - banjo, Graham Patterson - piano, me - trumpet and Sammy Rimington - clarinet.

-Johnny Bastable's Chosen Six, 1970.
-Ken Ames - bass, Malc Murphy - drums, Geoff Cole - trombone, Johnny Bastable - banjo, Tony Pike - clarinet and me - trumpet.
+Johnny Bastable's Chosen Six, London 1970.
+Ken Ames - bass, Malc Murphy - drums, Geoff Cole - trombone, Johnny Bastable - banjo, Tony Pike - clarinet and me - trumpet

 In Devon in the mid 1970's Mardi Gras Jazz was a very active band and we went to the New Orleans Jazz and Heritage Festival in 1975.
 Mac MacDonald - banjo, Ken Matthews - bass, Mike Brown - drums, Mike Mayer - clarinet, Martin Bennett - trombone and me - trumpet.

-With Clive Wilson's New Orleans Serenaders, Bourbon Street, French Quarter Festival, New Orleans, April 2011.
+New Orleans, with Clive Wilson's New Orleans Serenaders, Bourbon Street, French Quarter Festival, April 2011.
 Craig Klein - trombone, me - trumpet, Clive Wilson - trumpet, Jason Marsalis - drums, Tommy Sancton - clarinet, Tom Saunders - bass, Lars Edegran - piano.